13 Best Coworking Spaces in Singapore – How Much to Work in One?

 Monthly rates: from $255 (hot desk) / from $700 (dedicated desk) / from $760 per pax (private lockable office)

 One Space location: 1 Ubi View #03-08 (4th Floor) Focus One Singapore 408555

 One Space location is a 4-minute walk from to Ubi MRT.
 As the location is not in the CBD, the rates are quite affordable.

 Their day pass is the cheapest in this list at $30 per day.
 It costs $300 per month to hot desk.
-With that price, you get a business address, high speed internet, pantry access and a “chill-out space” with a massage chair.
+With that price, you get a business address, high speed internet, pantry access and printing facilities.

 The decor is pretty basic and the entire coworking space is quite small so if you’re seeking for more networking opportunities, look elsewhere.
 But hey, at this price point, you can’t really complain.

 Monthly rates: from $300 (hot desk) / from $450 (dedicated desk) / from $1,500 per month (private studio)

 - 168 Robinson Road #20-01 Capital Tower, S068912